livekit/livekit/deploy/README.md

 # LiveKit Server Deployment

 This document covers setting up LiveKit server.
+Prerequesits are:
-You should already have a LiveKit server config.yaml file, with a valid self-generated API key by following the instructions in the top level [README.md](https://github.com/livekit/livekit-server/blob/master/README.md).
-You will also need an SSL certificate and private key, which can be purchased anywhere that sells SSL certificates.
+  - A valid self-generated LiveKit API key, following the instructions in the top level [README.md](https://github.com/livekit/livekit-server/blob/master/README.md).
+  - A valid SSL certificate and private key, which can be purchased anywhere that sells SSL certificates such as [Namecheap](https://www.namecheap.com/security/ssl-certificates/).
+  - Ability to add a DNS record pointing to your new LiveKit server.

 ## Deployment
 You have the choice of deploying LiveKit using [Cloud Init](#cloud-init) or with a [Custom Built Cloud Image](#custom-built-cloud-image).
 All custom configuration can go into the Cloud Init config, or you can SSH into your LiveKit server instance after it has been created.
 The LiveKit `config.yaml` file is located at `/opt/livekit-server/config.yaml`.